UCLouvain-CBIO/sager/NOTES.md

   sage to have SN ration.
 - The current subset only contains good spectra.
 Would be better to also have some decoy and of low score.
+- When creating the subset, important to keep the original filename in a spectra variable, to match them back to the file/scannr to the quant/id results.

 ## Functionality